Effective Date: September 12, 2016

 - Accept proposals or solicit parties identified through the Site to contact, deliver services, invoice, or receive payment outside the Site.

-- Invoice or report on the Site or in an Opt-Out Fee request an invoice or payment amount lower than that actually agreed between Client and Freelancer.
+- Invoice or report on the Site or in an Opt-Out Fee request an invoice or payment amount lower than that actually agreed between Users.

 8. SERVICE CONTRACT TERMS

-Unless otherwise agreed to in a writing signed by both Client and Freelancer, and except for Freelancer Services using Upwork Payroll, the default terms and conditions of the Service Contract that a Freelancer enters directly with a Client when the Freelancer agrees to provide Freelancer Services to the Client are as set forth in this Section 8, Sections 9 through 13, and the other agreements referenced in Section 5.1 (Service Contracts).
-If you are enrolled in Upwork Payroll, then only Sections 8.6, 8.7, and 8.8 of this Section 8 apply to the Service Contract.
-Client and Freelancer may agree between them on any additional or different terms for their Service Contract as long as such terms do not affect the rights or responsibilities of Upwork or violate the Terms of Service.
-Upwork is not a party to any Service Contract by or between Users, except as a third-party beneficiary as described further below.
+Unless otherwise expressly agreed to in writing by both Users, and except for Freelancer Services using Upwork Payroll, the default terms and conditions of the Service Contract that a Freelancer enters directly with a Client when the Freelancer agrees to provide Freelancer Services to the Client are as set forth in this Section 8.
+If Upwork Payroll is used for the Engagement, then only Sections 8.7 and 8.8 of this Section 8 apply.
+Users may agree between them on any additional or different terms for their Service Contract as long as such terms do not and do not purport to affect the rights or responsibilities of Upwork or violate the Terms of Service.
+Upwork is not a party to any Service Contract by or between Users.

 Freelancer will perform the Freelancer Services in a professional and workmanlike manner and will timely deliver any agreed upon Work Product.
-The manner and means of performing the Freelancer Services will be determined and controlled by Freelancer.
+The manner and means of performing the Freelancer Services will be determined and controlled solely by Freelancer, which is engaged by Client as an independent contractor.

 8.2 Responsibility for Employees and Subcontractors, Including Agency Members

-If a User wishes to subcontract with or employ third parties to perform Freelancer Services on behalf of the User for any Engagement, the User represents and warrants that it does so as a legally recognized entity or person and in compliance with all applicable laws and regulations.
-As used in this Agreement, the term “Delegee” refers to any employee, independent contractor, or agent of a User, including an Agency Member, that the User engages to perform any work under a Service Contract.
+If a User subcontracts with or employs third parties to perform Freelancer Services on behalf of the User for any Engagement, the User represents and warrants that it does so as a legally recognized entity or person and in compliance with all applicable laws and regulations.
+As used in this Agreement, the term “Delegee” refers to any employee, independent contractor, or agent of a User, including an Agency Member, that the User engages to perform any work on its behalf under a Service Contract.
 Regardless of whether a User has Delegees, the User remains responsible for all services performed under the User’s Service Contracts, including ensuring that the services comply with the Terms of Service (including confidentiality and intellectual property obligations).
-Each Agency specifically acknowledges and agrees that Agency Members have the authority to bind Agency to Service Contracts entered into by Agency Members on behalf of the Agency.
+Each Agency specifically acknowledges and agrees that Agency Members have the authority to bind the Agency to Service Contracts entered into by Agency Members on behalf of the Agency.

 8.3 Client Payments and Billing

-For Hourly Contracts, Client is billed for Freelancer Fees on a weekly basis.
-For Fixed-Price Contracts, Client is billed immediately upon sending an offer.
+For Hourly Contracts, Client becomes obligated for Freelancer Fees on a weekly basis.
+For Fixed-Price Contracts, Client becomes obligated immediately upon sending a Fixed-Price Contract offer or upon activating any additional milestone.

 8.4 Dispute Resolution

-With respect to disputes arising between Clients and Freelancers, you agree to abide by the Dispute Resolution Policy as stated in the Escrow Instructions that apply to your particular Service Contract.
+With respect to disputes arising between Clients and Freelancers, you agree to abide by the dispute resolution provisions set forth in the Escrow Instructions that apply to your particular Service Contract.

 8.5 Termination of a Service Contract